lsd-rs/lsd/README.md

 ### From Binaries

-The [release page](https://github.com/Peltoche/lsd/releases) includes precompiled binaries for Linux and macOS.
+The [release page](https://github.com/Peltoche/lsd/releases) includes precompiled binaries for Linux, macOS and Windows for every release.
+You can also get the latest binary of `master` branch from the [Github action build artifacts](https://github.com/Peltoche/lsd/actions?query=branch%3Amaster+is%3Asuccess+event%3Apush) (choose the top action and scroll down to the artifacts section).

 ## Configuration